 In the 1980s and well into the 1990s, tuition increases exceeded the inflation rate.
 As a result, higher education became less accessible to students from lower income families, unless they were willing to be burdened with considerable debt.
 At the University of Rhode Island the goal is also to keep tuitions as low as possible, but need for increases is recognized.
 The Board attempts to keep tuitions at or near the rate of inflation for in-state students with higher increases being more acceptable for out-of-state students.
 The benchmarks are the national average change in in-state tuition and mandatory fees at four-year public institutions.
 Changes in tuitions and mandatory fees are also compared to the inflation rate.
-University of Rhode Island African American Enrollment as a Percentage of the Student Body
+University of Rhode Island

+African American Enrollment as a Percentage of the Student Body

 This measure indicates the African American enrollment as a percentage of the student body at the University of Rhode Island.
-The measure is related to the Board of Governors' priority to improve participation and graduation rates in higher education.
-The benchmarks are the percentages of each minority group in the overall Rhode Island population, according to U.S. Census data.
-The percentages are: 6.2 percent for African Americans; 10.7 percent for Hispanics beginning in FY 2006; 0.6 percent for Native Americans; and, 2.7 percent for Asians beginning in FY 2006.
-Overall, the system of higher education meets the standards in each of the categories with the exception of Hispanics, a population that has grown rapidly.
-University of Rhode Island Hispanic Enrollment as a Percentage of the Student Body
+The measure is related to the Board of Governors' priority to improve participation and graduation rates for all populations in higher education.
+University of Rhode Island

+Hispanic Enrollment as a Percentage of the Student Body

 This measure indicates the Hispanic enrollment as a percentage of the student body at the University of Rhode Island.
 The measure is related to the Board of Governors' priority to improve participation and graduation rates in higher education.
-The benchmarks are the percentages of each minority group in the overall Rhode Island population, according to U.S. Census data.
-The percentages are: 6.2 percent for African Americans; 10.7 percent for Hispanics beginning in FY 2006; 0.6 percent for Native Americans; and, 2.7 percent for Asians beginning in FY 2006.
-Overall, the system of higher education meets the standards in each of the categories with the exception of Hispanics, a population that has grown rapidly.
 University of Rhode Island